vita nouva · diary · µ · graph

 2. That a sentence written badly today can be rewritten kindly tomorrow.

-3. That writing every day, even badly, is a kind of prayer.
+3. That writing every day, even badly, is itself a prayer.

 4. That the journal should be private, the blog public, and the heart neither.